 EGF- or TNF-responsive chemokine signature in ovarian cancer cells

 We selected ovarian cancer cell lines OVCAR-3, SKOV-3, CaOV-3 and TOV-21G to determine PCR arrays containing genes that encode human chemokines and chemokine receptors after the addition of EGF or TNF.
 The present study used the nomenclature of chemokines approved by the IUIS/WHO Subcommittee on Chemokine Nomenclature (2002).
 The mRNA levels of a panel of 43 chemokines and 19 chemokine receptors were evaluated for each of the 4 cell lines.
 Based on a Web-Based PCR Array Data Analysis protocol provided by SABiosciences (Qiagen), the absent, low and high expression levels of chemokines were defined as >35, 30–35 and <30 average threshold cycles, respectively.

-EGF- and/or TNF-responsive chemokines and chemokine receptors obtained in ovarian cancer cell lines
+Confirmation of EGF- or TNF-responsive chemokines in ovarian cancer cells

 CaOV-3 cells exposed to EGF plus TNF synergistically elevated CXCL8 and CXCR5 (P ≤ 0.05), but showed a dominant effect of EGF>TNF, when each was added alone (Figure 5C).
 CCL20 and CXCL2 levels also underwent a greater increase with EGF added alone, than TNF (Figure 5C).
 Finally TOV-21G cells induced CXCL1-3 and CXCL8 without any apparent synergistic effect in response to EGF plus TNF.
 They also showed a greater induction by EGF than TNF (Figure 5D).
 The synergistic responses observed (Figure 5) were consistent with our PCR array data (Table 1).